 Get to know arthritis by the numbers.
 You’ll be surprised.
-Arthritis is all around us, yet its impact on people, employers and the country is far greater, more serious and costly than most people realize.
+Arthritis is all around us, yet its impact on individuals, their families, employers and the country is far greater, more serious and costlier than most people realize.
+View or download our Arthritis by the Numbers book – with over 200 carefully researched facts about arthritis.

 - More than 50 million adults have doctor-diagnosed arthritis.